quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 #### AMPA Synapse

+Here we first introduce a typical synapse with AMPA receptor, and then introduce how to implement it with BrainPy.

-AMPA receptor is an ionotropic receptor, which is an ion channel.
+As we mentioned before, the AMPA receptor is an ionotropic receptor, which is an ion channel.
 When it is bound by neurotransmitters, it will immediately open the ion channel, causing the change of membrane potential of postsynaptic neurons.

 A classical model is to use the Markov process to model ion channel switch (Fig. 2-2).
 Here $$s$$ represents the probability of channel opening, $$1-s$$ represents the probability of ion channel closing, and $$\alpha$$ and $$\beta$$ are the transition probability.
 Because neurotransmitters can open ion channels, the transfer probability from $$1-s$$ to $$s$$ is affected by the concentration of neurotransmitters.
 We denote the concentration of neurotransmitters as [T] and get the following Msarkov process.